peng-ju/Three-muon-signal-background-classification-with-GNN/README.md

 ### Root2PKL

-Root2PKL imports the original dataset and extraccts select features for training the GNN classification model.
+Root2PKL imports the original dataset and extracts selected features for training the GNN classification model.

 ### DATA_ANALYSIS